UPDATED NOVEMBER 2025

 Concern Two: Increased accessibility to AI writing tools will flood the market with low-quality content.

 I want to tell you a story.
-Once upon a time, the only way to get your book into the world was to either be traditionally published or pay thousands of dollars for vanity publishing and figure out a way to sell your books from your garage.
+Once upon a time, the only way to get your book into the world was either through traditional publishers or by paying thousands of dollars for vanity publishing and figure out a way to sell your books from your garage.
 Then one day, the Internet came, and not long after, came print-on-demand and ebooks.
 Publishing was faster and cheaper than ever.
-And then, Amazon and Barnes and Noble and other online book retailers opened up their stores to would-be authors to publish their works directly, without a traditional publisher.
-Now anyone could write, publish, and sell their books.
-And so many did!

 I tell this story because some anti-AI authors sound like the traditional authors at the start of self-publishing.
 They’re getting upset at having to compete with low-quality books flooding the market.

-Will there be sucky AI books.
-Yes.
-But none of that stops you from writing, publishing, and selling books.
 What a lot of authors seem to be forgetting is that success as an author comes from the reader.
-The key factor of making a living writing is YOU finding your readers.
+The key factor in making a living writing is YOU finding your readers.

 Concern Three: AI might lead to an oversaturation of content, making it harder for authors to gain visibility.

 In some ways, the answer to this concern is the same as above regarding low-quality content.
-Back when self-publishing started to take off, many traditional authors fussed about them saturating the market.
-And guess what.
+Back when self-publishing started to take off, many traditional authors fussed about self-publishers saturating the market.
+And guess what?
 They did.
-And we’ve learned there is room for both indie and traditionally published authors because again, readers don’t care about that.
-They just want a good story.

 Is the market flooded?
 Yes.
 There are many indie authors making money hand over fist.
 Many more are making enough to live on.
 Most make a few bucks.
 But guess what?
 That’s true of traditionally published authors as well.
 From that, we can extrapolate that AI-authors will experience the same.